MegaOwIer/rucgraph/README.md

 # rucgraph
-This is a collection of cpp header files for graph mining researches
+This is a collection of cpp header files for graph mining researches.

+# Note for upating h files.

+1. It is preferable to add an example in the end of each h file, for describing how to use the codes in the file.